How to Choose Between Single, Dual, and Triple Axis Laser Micrometers

 • Hot steel

 Here’s a bonus: using a specially designed single-axis micrometer will enable you to measure outside diameter, inside diameter, and wall thickness of tubing.
-Consider the LaserLinc ID/OD/Wall system for this measurement.
+Systems like the BenchLinc tube measurement system are designed specifically for this type of dimensional inspection.

 Measurements made with a single axis laser micrometer